christianh814/kubernetes-toolbox/README.md

 # Prerequisites And Assumptions

 Out of all sections, this is probably the most important one.
 Here I will list prereqs and assumptions.
 This list isn't complete and I assume you know your way around Linux and are familiar with containers and Kubernetes already.
+Thanks to [this blog](https://octetz.com/posts/ha-control-plane-k8s-kubeadm) for updating some of this howto.

 Prereqs: